proximax-storage/xpx-dfms-devportal-docs/docs/getting_started/economy.md

 ## Mosaics
 The [DFMS](what_is.md) uses three types of [mosaics](https://bcdocs.xpxsirius.io/docs/built-in-features/mosaic/) that are intended for different goals.
 ### XPX
 XPX is the main currency in the [DFMS](what_is.md).
-It can be changed to any currency according to price on the market.
+It can be changed to any currency according to market price.
 ### Storage units (SO)
 SO is the currency for participation in the [drive](../built_in_features/drive/overview.md).
 Each [replicator](../roles/replicator.md) should deposit SO to the [drive](../built_in_features/drive/overview.md) account to join it.
 ### Streaming units (SM)